flix477/Slingshot/README.md

 # Slingshot

-Slingshot is a small library for light and ergonomic functional programming in Swift.
+Slingshot is a (very early stage) small library for light and ergonomic functional programming in Swift.

 It is designed to fit nicely with existing Swift structures and enhance them with additional superpowers, like `Optional` and `Result`.